Getting Started with .NET MAUI Autocomplete

 }

-The .NET MAUI Autocomplete control is configured entirely in C# code or by using XAML markup.
+The .NET MAUI Autocomplete control can be configured entirely using C# code or XAML markup.
 The following steps explain how to create a .NET MAUI Autocomplete (SfAutocomplete) and configure its elements:

 Adding the .NET MAUI Autocomplete control